If you have comprehensive cover call 0800 269 622 to report a claim.

 What if the accident was not my fault?

-If you have been involved in an accident which is 100% not your fault, ClaimFast may be able to authorise repairs to your vehicle without the need for an excess fee and without affecting your no claims discount.
+If you have been involved in an accident which is 100% not your fault, ClaimFast may be able to authorise repairs to your vehicle without the need for an excess fee, and your no claim discount may not be affected.

 ClaimFast may also be able to provide a replacement car similar to your own for the duration of repairs, or for up to seven days after a settlement from your insurer, if your vehicle is a total loss.